pvcraven/syllabi/source/CMSC-150.rst

 * Labs - 20 points, except the final lab which is 60 points
 * Quizzes - 10 points
-* On-line repl.it coding problems, 2 pts each
+* Coding problems, 2 pts each

 .. note:: Labs can be resubmitted once for more points.